 Quantitative and Qualitative Data

-When we talk about analyzing quantitative and qualitative data, it’s essential to have a thorough understanding of what those two terms mean.
+When we talk about analyzing quantitative and qualitative data in digital analytics, it’s essential to have a thorough understanding of what those two terms mean.
 After all, you can analyze information if you’re not sure what information to look at.
 Quantitative data, for starters, is all about information you can count, such as event tracking in terms of website engagement.
 You can track page load time, bounce rate links clicked, and more.

 Next, we have qualitative data.
 This refers to the information behind the changes or trends.
 Qualitative data consists of consumer surveys, heatmaps, user reviews, ratings, and other data that tell you about your audience and why they make their moves.
 It’s incredibly valuable, but it’s harder to analyze.
 Below are some examples.